Jahia/server-availability-manager/README.md

 }
 ```

+This query returns the tasks running at the time the query was made, the server availability manager does not keep a log of previously running tasks.

 ### Registry

 The module is equipped with a registry of running tasks allowing modules, not part of Jahia default distribution, to declare their own tasks.
 This can also be extended to external infrastructure willing to prevent a server from being restarted